junaidqamer/HolidaySales/README.md

 ![alt text](https://github.com/junaidqamer/HolidaySales/blob/main/Graphs/pair%20plot.png)

 3. Can we predict gold prices by predicting holiday sales?
+**I believe more research could be done, but at this time I would say no.**

 4. Which is the best model to make our predicitons?